It’s been a long, cold Winter and we’re finally seeing signs of tomatoes! And Spring of course.

 - Cultivate the soil in the greenhouses (where the lettuce has been growing all winter)

-- Transplant tomatoes into the greenhouses – YES I said Greenhouse!
+- Transplant tomatoes into our greenhouses – YES I said Greenhouse!

 Some people seem to be under the impression that field tomatoes taste better than greenhouse grown.
 On our farm, there is no difference in the way that they are grown except they are protected from the wind.

 Our greenhouse tomatoes are grown in the same soil, fed with the same water and soak up the same sun as all of our other vegetables.
 The soil (and the variety) is what makes the difference.
 And love and attention of course!
-But if you don’t believe me, just try one of our cherry tomatoes.
+But if you don’t believe me, just try one of our heirloom rainbow tomatoes or cherry tomatoes.
 I promise you’ll think differently.